 A wide range of treatments are available for the management of ED, including:

-- oral phosphodiesterase type 5 inhibitors: this is a type of drug that can affect blood flow and how cells communicate in the body.
-It helps increase blood flow to the penis during sexual arousal.
+• oral phosphodiesterase type 5 inhibitors – a type of drug that can affect blood flow and how cells communicate in the body, which helps increase blood flow to the penis during sexual arousal

 UK guidelines are now available to support the management of ED in patients with prostate cancer after prostate surgery or radiotherapy.